 Viral illness

 Viruses are the most common cause of illness in children.
-They cause infections such as the common cold, bronchiolitis, tonsillitis, ear infections, and the flu.
+They cause infections such as the common cold, bronchiolitis, tonsillitis, ear infections, and influenza.

 They can spread easily within families and between children.
-Most children recover fully within a week.
+Most children recover fully within a week but even healthy children can have up to 12 viral illnesses every year.

 Signs and symptoms